0ax1/MPI-Checker/README.md

 - `unmatched point to point call`: Point to point schema validation.
 - `unreachable call`: Unreachable calls caused by deadlocks.
 - `type mismatch`: Buffer type and specified MPI type do not match.
-- `invalid argument type`: Non integer values are used where only integer values are allowed.
+- `invalid argument type`: Non integer type used where only integer types are allowed.
 - `redundant call`: Calls with identical arguments that can be summarized.
-- `collective call in rank branch`: Collective calls inside a branch whose condition depends on a rank var.
+- `collective call in rank branch`: Collective call inside a rank branch.

 #### Path-Sensitive-Checks
 - `double nonblocking`: Double request usage of nonblocking calls without intermediate wait.